IHE/pharm-mpd/input/pagecontent/prescription-lines.md

 **Scenario b (Multi-line Prescriptions)**:
-When a prescription is issued with multiple lines, two data objects are used:
+When a prescription is issued with multiple lines, two data concepts apply:
 * Prescription - containing the attributes of the order (prescriber, patient,...)
 * Prescription line - containing the attributes relative to each medication (medication, dosage, ...)